Santosh-Konappanavar/PortFolio/README.md

 > Describe 1 - 3 features you will add to the project.

--  Header and Footer will be added to the index .html file
+-  The Desktop version of the portfolio website would be created
--  The project would have a background image
+-  More Project sections would be added.
 -  The project would be deployed on live server

 <p align="right">(<a href="#readme-top">back to top</a>)</p>